fsharp/fslang-design/FSharp-5.0/FS-1071-witness-passing-quotations.md

 ### Choice of name for alternative entry point

 This RFC suffixes `$W` for the entry point.
-Alternatives such as `WithWitnesses` were consdiered.
+Alternatives such as `WithWitnesses` were considered.